Last Updated on December 11, 2021 by Grow with Bovees

 Mowing tall grass can be difficult for both you and your lawn mower.
 It’s hard work and will test your lawn mower to its limits, having to work its way through the long, heavy grass.

-If your grass has grown too long, you should first hack it with a weed whacker or a scythe.
+If your grass has grown too long, you should first hack it with a lightweight cordless grass trimmer or a weed cutter tool.
 This will get it to a reasonable height to be able to tackle it with your lawn mower without causing any damage.

 Don’t know where to begin with the best way to cut tall grass?

 We’ll let you know just how you should handle mowing tall grass to get it back under control.

 You’ll have it back to its best in next to no time at all.

 How To Cut Tall Grass With a Riding Mower?

 It can be a daunting task to have to cut your tall grass with a riding mower.
 The tall overgrown grass can hide a multitude of things that can cause damage to your lawn mower, so you need to be careful.